Covariant derivative of the curvature tensor of pseudo-K\"ahlerian manifolds: Introduction

 \begin{description} \item the totally trace-free part of $\nabla R$, which coincides with the totally trace-free part of $\nabla W$\\ (we denote this component by $S'_0$); \item the symmetrization of the tensor $\nabla\left(\Ric-\frac{2}{n+2}sg\right)$ (we denote this component by $S''_0$); \item the Cotton curvature tensor $C$; \item the gradient $\grad s$ of the scalar curvature $s$. \end{description}

 Comparing with the decomposition from \cite{Str88}, the obtained below components have a simpler form.
-Especially the explicit form for $S'_0$ is found, while in \cite{Str88} it is written only that $S'_0$ equals $\nabla R$ minus the other three components.
+Especially, we found the explicit form for $S'_0$, while in \cite{Str88} it is written only that $S'_0$ equals $\nabla R$ minus the other three components.
 The fact that $S'_0$ belongs to the space $\R^\nabla(\so(p,q))$ implies the second Bianchi identity for $\nabla W$ \cite{Eis97}.

-Remark that in \cite{Str88,TV81} an unpublished preprint of Gray and Vanhecke is cited, where the decomposition of the space $\R^\nabla(\so(p,q))$ is also found.
+Remark that in \cite{Str88,TV81} an unpublished preprint \cite{Gray-V} of Gray and Vanhecke is cited, where the decomposition of the space $\R^\nabla(\so(p,q))$ is also found.

+The decomposition of the space $\R^\nabla(\so(1,n))$ was applied in \cite{2sym} to the classification of Lorentzian spaces satisfying the condition $\nabla^2 R=0$.

-Now we may set to zero some of the obtained components of $\nabla R$ and this will give 14 different natural equations.
-The last three components of $\nabla R$ are defined exactly by the same tensors defining the last three components of $\nabla R$ and may be obtained taking a certain trace in the decomposition of $\nabla R$.
-Hence 6 of the 14 equations are considered in Chapter 16 from \cite{Besse}.
+Now one may set to zero some of the obtained components of $\nabla R$ and this will give 14 different natural systems of equations.
+The last three components of $\nabla R$ are defined exactly by the same tensors defining the three components of $\nabla \Ric$ and may be obtained taking a certain trace in the decomposition of $\nabla R$.
+Hence 6 of the obtained 14 systems of equations are considered in Chapter 16 from \cite{Besse}.

 Recall the geometric meaning of some of these equations: